jonhyman/listerine/README.md

 Listerine is not a process monitoring framework like [God](http://godrb.com) but instead intended for functional test application monitoring.

-This project was originally created as a self-service for [Appboy](http://www.appboy.com) as a replacement to more expensive services.
+This project was originally created as a self-service for [Appboy](http://www.appboy.com) as a replacement for more expensive services.

 Listerine enables you to monitor all levels of your web applications and services.
 Some common examples include: